axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-23-escape-from-freedom.markdown

  </div>

  <div class="_citation">
-  <p>&hellip; human existence and freedom are from the beginning inseparable./p>
+  <p>&hellip; human existence and freedom are from the beginning inseparable &hellip; freedonm from instinctual determination of his actions./p>
  </div>

 <h1></h1>